Enhancing Multi-Step Reasoning Abilities of Language Models through Direct Q-Function Optimization

 \subsection{DQO with Process Score}

-In this section, we show that when process scores at intermediate steps are available, the performance of DQO can be further improved.
-Here, we use synthetic process scores.
-In order to obtain a synthetic process score, we consider using an empirical passing rate to estimate the quality of a given response prefix.
-Specifically, given a prompt string $x$, for each failed response $y$, we first split the response into several segments $y[0:n]$, where $n$ is the number of segments and we use $y[0:i]$ to denote the concatenation of first $i$ segments.
-Beginning from $i=n-1$, we randomly sample 20 trajectories given prefix $\mathrm{contat}(x,y[0:i])$.
-If there is at least one correct completion, we assume that the reasoning process in $y[0:i]$ is correct and all the process rewards for the previous step will be set to $1/n$.
-We combine these process reward scores with the original rewards.
-The process is summarized in Figure~\ref{fig:prm-construct}.
+In this section, we show that when process scores are available, the performance of DQO can be further improved.
+We synthesize a process score for each response in the training set.
+For each response, we split it to segments and obtain a bunch of prefixes.
+We then generate 20 completions for each prefix and examine the completion.
+We give a positive score to a prefix if there is at least one correct completion.
+Please refer to Appendix~\ref{app:dataset} for more details.

 We conduct the experiments on Gemma, and the results are summarized in Table~\ref{tab:result-gemma-prm}.
 Equipped with our estimated process scores, we see a further improvement.
-Specifically, on GSM8K, using our process scores further increases the performance by 1.13\% for greedy generation and 1.29\% for sampling.
-On MATH, process scores also boost the model's performance by a further 0.64\% when doing greedy generation and 0.42\% for sampling.
+Specifically, on GSM8K, using our process scores further increases the performance by 0.53\% for greedy decoding and 0.55\% for sampling.
+On MATH, process scores also boost the model's performance by a further 0.32\% when doing greedy decoding and maintains almost the same to DQO without process reward for sampling.
 The results imply that DQO can be further enhanced by utilizing process scores.
-Additionally, we discovered that even without process scores, DQO is capable of identifying correct reasoning steps.
-The trained values demonstrate a growing correlation with the synthetic process scores, see in Figure~\ref{fig:correlation}, suggesting that DQO effectively learns to recognize correct reasoning steps, enhancing the reasoning process over time.